 ISO/IEC 17025:2005-accredited Beta Analytic is a tracer-free laboratory.
 We do not accept pharmaceutical samples with “tracer Carbon-14” and other materials containing artificial Carbon-14, in order to eliminate the risk of cross-contamination.
+Samples that have been artificially enhanced with Carbon-12, Carbon-13 or any other isotope are also not accepted for analysis as they may cause damage to the lab’s equipment.
 This policy is part of our commitment to provide high-quality results to all our clients.

 Pharmaceutical companies evaluate drug metabolism by using a radiolabeled version of the drug under investigation.
 AMS biomedical laboratories use Carbon-14 as a tracer because it can easily substitute Carbon-12 atoms in the drug molecule and it is relatively safe to handle.
 However, since the artificial Carbon-14 used in these studies is phenomenally high (enormous) relative to natural levels and once used in an AMS laboratory becomes ubiquitous, cross-contamination within the AMS and the chemistry lines cannot be avoided.
 Although this may be acceptable in a biomedical AMS facility, it is not acceptable in a radiocarbon dating facility.